FBI still falling short in child sex abuse cases years after Larry Nassar scandal, watchdog finds

 The inspector general report

-As part of the new report, federal auditors randomly selected 327 cases involving child sexual abuse between October 2021 and February 2021 and evaluated whether FBI agents and supervisors followed proper protocols to ensure the investigations were followed through appropriately.
+As part of the new report, federal auditors randomly selected 327 cases involving child sexual abuse between October 2021 and February 2023 and evaluated whether FBI agents and supervisors followed proper protocols to ensure the investigations were handled appropriately.

 According to the inspector general, 42 of those cases required immediate investigative action because of a lack of activity or reporting to local authorities as required.
 The FBI determined its agents needed more investigative work in 43% of those cases.